Student Research Grants at Millersville University

 Applications opening Fall 2022.

 Selection will be based on the merits of the proposals.
-There is no minimum award; the current maximum award will not exceed $1,800.
+There is no cap on the amount you can request but past awards have been between $1000-2500.

 We encourage you to apply!